 Exposure to light might make it more challenging to fall asleep.
 Avoid the use of electronic devices and screens just before bedtime.

-Temporary blackout shades on the windows will completely block any light from the outside making it easier to fall and stay asleep.
+Temporary blackout shades on the windows will completely block any light from the outside giving you a better night’s sleep.

 Simply peel them off when you wake up in the morning and then reuse them the following night.